-Xiaomi has announced the Mi Mix 3 on Friday, and the exciting phone (almost) entirely lives up to our expectations.
-It has a stunning 6.4-inch screen, no notch, 10GB of RAM, some surprises — and yes, you slide the the body up to reveal the camera.
-However, despite pushing the 5G aspect ahead of the launch, the 5G Mi Mix 3 phone won’t be out until sometime in 2019.
+Xiaomi has announced the Mi Mix 3, and the exciting phone (almost) entirely lives up to our expectations.
+It has a stunning 6.4-inch screen, no notch, 10GB of RAM, and some surprises — yes, you slide the body up to reveal the camera.
+However, despite pushing the 5G aspect ahead of the launch, the 5G Mi Mix 3 phone won’t be out until later in 2019.

 Don’t dismiss the slider as only there for when you want to take a selfie.
 It can also have other functions attached to it, for example to answer calls, or to deactivate notifications when you’re playing a game, or even take a screenshot.
 There are actually two camera lenses in the module, a 24-megapixel primary lens and a 2-megapixel secondary one, ready to take bokeh-style selfies.
 Xiaomi also includes its Super Pixel technology, where four pixels are combined into one for better low-light selfies.
 (You may have seen this on the Mi A2.)

 On the back of the Mi Mix 3 is a dual-lens camera, both with 12 megapixels, and identical to the setup used on the Mi 8.
 Features include 4-axis optical image stabilization, 4K video recording, and slow-motion video.
 The camera on both the front and rear make good use of Xiaomi’s artificial intelligence features too, with scene recognition, studio lighting effects, and AI-driven beauty modes.
 The Mi Mix 3 has a hardware button for calling up a voice assistant, which it says is available in seven different Chinese dialects.
 It’s not Google Assistant, however, but instead Xiaomi’s own Xiao AI assistant.